-As a member of the Salt Lake County Council, Richard Snelgrove has been strong advocate of openness and transparency in government.
-For example he sponsored an ordinance requiring that bond elections be placed on the ballot only in general election years when voter turnout is greatest.
-He proposed the citizen comment period at all County Council work sessions.
-He spearheaded the citizen comment by phone opportunity at the beginning of all Salt Lake County Council meetings.
-He holds impromptu “Council on the Corner” sessions throughout Salt Lake County, where Richard can listen and learn and hear what citizens have to say outside the walls of county government.
+As your Salt Lake County Recorder, Richard will be strong advocate of openness and transparency in government.
+Service to the people of Salt Lake County is Richard's top priority.
+As your County Recorder, he will hold impromptu “County on the Corner” sessions throughout Salt Lake County, where Richard can listen and learn and hear what citizens have to say outside the walls of county government.

 Poor air quality is harmful and we must do better!
 A recent study by 23 Brigham Young University researchers confirms what we see and feel.
 Poor air quality along the Wasatch Front has been found to decrease life expectancy by two years on average.
 Richard's plan for improved air quality includes wild fire mitigation in the canyons, expanded no fare UTA during the inversion season, casual car pooling (slugging) and more.